skupperproject/refdog/input/concepts/listener.md

   <figcaption>The listener model</figcaption>
 </figure>

-A site has zero or many listeners.
+A site has zero or more listeners.
 Each listener has an associated connection endpoint and routing key.
 The connection endpoint exposes a host and port for accepting connections from local clients.